 I had started my Aikido training in Totnes, in 2003, under Sensei John Stoner.
 Aikido totally changed the way I saw the world, and was instrumental in allowing me to find a way out of the predicament I was in.

 I realised that there was something of a paradox in the way that people value things, in this case fruit and vegetables.
 On the one hand, I was not bringing in enough to cover the cost of production, the vegetables appeared to be practically worthless.
 But on the other hand lots of volunteers were turning up to Velwell Orchard to help out and they had a completely different appreciation of the vegetables they went home with.
 To them, the produce was priceless.
 Worthless and priceless at the same time?
 I realised that the produce was by definition “invaluable”.

-In Aikido, I was being taught the importance of respect, and of putting oneself in the place of others, that means treating others how you’d like to be treated.
+In Aikido, I was being taught the importance of respect, and of putting oneself in the place of others.
 I was also taught how to disarm someone of a knife, and how to free my wrist from someones grasp.
 I had direct experience that the harder you pull your wrist away, the harder the grasp becomes.
 The more you try to take something away from someone, the more they want to keep hold of it.

 Sensei John taught me that it is not the knife in the hand that is the problem, but the mind of the person whose hand holds the knife.
 And I suddenly realised that money is just the same as the knife, it’s a tool, not a problem.
 It depends upon the person, what they do with the money or the knife.
 Can you imagine a ten pound note jumping out of your wallet and attempting to strangle you?